thinkers-makers/timelapse-webcam/README.md

 Navigate to:

 http://[hostname.local]/index.php and you will see the most recent image and the file name.
-Run 'rsync-pi.sh' to remove the files from the Pi and stor them locally.
+Run 'rsync-pi.sh' to remove the files from the Pi and store them locally.